jtnystrom/Discount/README.md

 discount.sh -k 55 /path/to/data.fastq stats
 `

 All example commands shown here accept multiple input files.
-The FASTQ and FASTA formats are supported, and must be uncompressed.
+The FASTQ and FASTA formats are supported.
+As of Discount 4.0, gz and bz2 compression are supported and are detected by file extension.
+Bz2 is recommended over gz, as it can be decompressed in parallel.
+For long sequences, indexed FASTA (.fai) is recommended (see below).

 To submit an equivalent job to AWS EMR, after creating a cluster with id j-ABCDEF1234 and uploading the necessary files (the GCloud script `discount-gcloud.sh` works in the same way):